Cost of Owning an English Cocker Spaniel

-Total cost of owning a English Cocker Spaniel: purchase price, food, vet bills, grooming, and insurance.
+Total cost of owning an English Cocker Spaniel: purchase price, food, vet bills, grooming, and insurance.
 Annual and lifetime budget for this medium breed.

 Purchase/Adoption Cost

-Owning a English Cocker Spaniel is a significant financial commitment over their 12-14 yrs lifespan.
+Owning an English Cocker Spaniel is a significant financial commitment over their 12-14 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel benefits from care tailored to its physical and behavioral profile.
 Prospective English Cocker Spaniel owners should know that this medium sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 First-Year Expenses